aws-samples/sample-s3-listobjectversions-to-csv/README.md

 #### Skip bucket versioning check

-By default the tool will check whether S3 Versioning is enabled.
+By default the script will check whether S3 Versioning is enabled.
 This requires permission to use the `s3:GetBucketVersioning` API on the bucket.
 To skip this check, use `--skipversioningcheck`

 #### Specify an AWS profile

-The tool uses AWS CLI credentials.
+The script uses AWS CLI credentials.
 If you want to specify a particular profile, add `--profile my-profile`

 #### Disable resume

-By default, re-running the previous command will cause the tool to resume from the last checkpoint, appending the output file.
+By default, re-running the previous command will cause the script to resume from the last checkpoint, appending the output file.
 To disable the checkpointing and resume functionality (overwriting any existing CSV), add `--noresume`

 #### For all options and more detail